maarthala/gatling-ibm-mq/README.md

 # About this project
 This project allows to send message to IBM MQ as part of load test using JMS and JNDI connections.
+Example configuration in this project send message to IBM MQ running in dockers.

 # Features
 > Allows to configure multi queue